Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 10.5.255.254    backend-0-0.local backend-0-0
 ```

 Any attribute key can be used in an XML entity structure to call the value of that key.
-Program your cluster.

-#### Using an attribute as a conditional
+### Using an attribute as a conditional

 Attributes can also be to fire code if a condition is met.